 The Network has a good track record at successfully challenging unmerited patents and its advocacy work has contributed to generic versions of certain HIV drugs entering the health system.
 The 2018 Office of the United States Trade Representative (USTR) 301 Report placed Ukraine on the ‘priority watch list’.
 This is meant to imply that Ukraine is ‘bad for trade’ but is actually a signifier that the work being carried out is benefiting public health and having a significant enough impact to be noticed by profit-motivated multinational corporations.

-The Network’s priorities for 2019 include:
+The Network’s priorities include:

 - Continue to work on patent law reform, to prevent unmerited patents in the future, including those that are examples of ‘evergreening’.

 - Increase access to optimal HIV treatment by removing intellectual property barriers.
 Approximately 40% of Ukraine’s health budget is spent on patented HIV drugs, and several promising medicines are not procured in Ukraine because of patent monopolies, and the resulting high prices.

 - Implement strategies that introduce competition for optimal Hep C drugs by strengthening patent law, the patent examination process, and making full use of TRIPS flexibilities.
 A particular focus will be on the patents blocking ombitasvir/paritaprevir/ritonavir + dasabuvir combinations from generic competition.
 Patents are also blocking competition on elbasvir/grazoprevir and glecaprevir/pibrentasvir.